-2.2.2.1 For every person on board the ship a lifejacket complying with the requirements of 6.3.1 and 6.3.2 shall be provided and, in addition:

-.1 for passenger ships on voyages less than 24 h, a number of infant jackets equal to at least 2,5 per cent of the number of passengers on board shall be provided;

-.2 for passenger ships on voyages 24 h or greater, infant lifejackets shall be provided for each infant on board;

-.3 a number of lifejackets suitable for children equal to at least 10 per cent of the number of passengers on board or more as may be required to provide one lifejacket for each child;

-.4 a sufficient number of lifejackets shall be provided for persons on watch as well as for use at remotely located survival craft stations.
-The lifejackets carried for persons on watch should be stowed on the bridge, in the engine control room and at any other manned watch station; .5 if the adult lifejackets provided are not designed to fit persons weighing up to 140 kg and with a chest girth of up to 1750 mm, a sufficient number of suitable accessories shall be available on board to allow them to be secured to such persons;
+- 2.2.2.1 For every person on board the ship a lifejacket complying with the requirements of 6.3.1 and 6.3.2 shall be provided and, in addition: - .1 for passenger ships on voyages less than 24 h, a number of infant jackets equal to at least 2,5 % of the number of passengers on board shall be provided; - .2 for passenger ships on voyages 24 h or greater, infant lifejackets shall be provided for each infant on board; - .3 a number of lifejackets suitable for children equal to at least 10 % of the number of passengers on board or more as may be required to provide one lifejacket for each child; - .4 a sufficient number of lifejackets shall be provided for persons on watch as well as for use at remotely located survival craft stations.
+The lifejackets carried for persons on watch shall be stowed on the bridge, in the engine control room and at any other manned watch station; - .5 if the adult lifejackets provided are not designed to fit persons weighing up to 140 kg and with a chest girth of up to 1750 mm, a sufficient number of suitable accessories shall be available on board to allow them to be secured to such persons;

-.6 the requirements of 2.2.2.1.1 and 2.2.2.1.2 are applicable to all passenger ships.

-2.2.2.
-Lifejackets shall be so placed as to be readily accessible and their position shall be plainly indicated.
-Whether, due to the particular arrangement of the ship the lifejackets provided in compliance with the requirements of 2.2.2.1 may become inaccessible, alternative provisions shall be made to the satisfaction of the Register which may include an increase in the number of lifejackets to be carried on board.

-2.2.2.3 If the lifejackets are not distributed between all the persons on the ship the stowage in one place of more than 20 pieces is not permitted.
-Deviation from the compliance with this requirement in each particular case shall be a subject of special consideration by the Register.

-2.2.2.4 The lifejackets used in totally enclosed lifeboats, except free-fall lifeboats, shall not impede entry into the lifeboat or seating, including operation of the seat belts in the lifeboat.

-2.2.2.5 Lifejackets selected for free-fall lifeboats, and the manner in which they are carried or worn, shall not interfere with entry into the lifeboat, occupant safety or operation of the lifeboat.

-2.2.3 Immersion suits and anti-exposure suits.

-2.2.3.1 An immersion suit, complying with the requirements of paragraph 6.4 or an anti-exposure suit complying with paragraph 6.5, of an appropriate size, shall be provided for every person assigned to crew the rescue boat or assigned to the marine evacuation system party.
-If the ship is constantly engaged in warm climates where, in the opinion of the Register thermal protection is unnecessary, this protective clothing need not be carried.

-2.2.3.2 Immersion suits shall be stowed on the ship in accordance with the manufacturer's instructions.
+- .6 the requirements of 2.2.2.1.1 and 2.2.2.1.2 are applicable to all passenger ships. - 2.2.2.2 Lifejackets shall be so placed as to be readily accessible and their position shall be plainly indicated.
+Whether, due to the particular arrangement of the ship the lifejackets provided in compliance with the requirements of 2.2.2.1 may become inaccessible, alternative provisions shall be made to the satisfaction of the Register which may include an increase in the number of lifejackets to be carried on board. - 2.2.2.3 If the lifejackets are not distributed between all the persons on the ship the stowage in one place of more than 20 pieces is not permitted. - 2.2.2.4 The lifejackets used in totally enclosed lifeboats, except free-fall lifeboats, shall not impede entry into the lifeboat or seating, including operation of the seat belts in the lifeboat. - 2.2.2.5 Lifejackets selected for free-fall lifeboats, and the manner in which they are carried or worn, shall not interfere with entry into the lifeboat, occupant safety or operation of the lifeboat. - 2.2.3 Immersion suits and anti-exposure suits. - 2.2.3.1 An immersion suit, complying with the requirements of paragraph 6.4 or an anti-exposure suit complying with paragraph 6.5, of an appropriate size, shall be provided for every person assigned to crew the rescue boat or assigned to the marine evacuation system party.
+If the ship is constantly engaged in warm climates where thermal protection is unnecessary, this protective clothing need not be carried (region between 30°N and 30°S). - 2.2.3.2 Immersion suits shall be stowed on the ship in accordance with the manufacturer's instructions.
 As far as practicable a special room shall be provided for drying and airing of wetted immersion suits as well as for minor repairing them in accordance with the manufacturer's instructions.